I wrote this piece in 2016, six months after my husband died. I’m reprising it today (with edits) to launch my writing on Stubstack.

 Stop retching for a second and listen: Valentine’s Day is my day to just be in love with love.
 If you get in the way I’m sorry but I cannot be held responsible if it gets all over you.

 There’s also this: Valentine’s Day, aesthetically, really smokes my shorts.
 It has all my favorite colors.
 It has hearts.
 It has lace, it has flowers, it has cards, in which people are supposed to write down how and why they love each other.
-Very importantlyit has chocolate, which as you know is proof that God loves us and wants us to be happy.
+Very importantly, it has chocolate, which as you know is proof that God loves us and wants us to be happy.
 All these tokens serve the sweet, unadorned, socially sanctioned expression of love in all its forms.
 The simple appreciation of love and loveliness.

-And depending on the kind of love you’re in, all of those tokens can be expressed very neutrally and platonically, or teased into a sensual feast that is quite delicious.
+And depending on the kind of love you’re in, all of these tokens can be expressed very neutrally and platonically, or teased into a sensual feast that is quite delicious.
 For example, you may not have noticed but lace can incarnate as a paper doily or as lingerie.

 I mean, really, what is not to love about this day???

-was not afraid of celebrating Valentine’s Day as a widow.
 I’ve loved this holiday when I was single, married, divorced, as a girl who didn’t understand its romantic implications yet, as an adult woman deeply in love, as a mother.
 As a pet owner, but if I get into the whole thing about my rescue dogs’ birthday being February 14th I will definitely lose the rest of my remaining audience.
 Let me just say this: coincidence?
 I think not!

-I bought myself a gigantic arrangement of flowers, a few very nice pieces of chocolate, and went to bed the night before expecting to be happy.
+I’d bought myself a gigantic arrangement of flowers, a few very nice pieces of chocolate, and went to bed the night before expecting to be happy.

 It’s amazing, the decision to be happy.
 It must be cousin to the decision to keep loving.
 Especially after a loss.
 I feel sometimes like it’s a decision making me, not the other way around.
 Because some days I feel like I should be more grounded in it, less needy for inspiration — there is such potent love surrounding me and my children, and yet I sometimes still see myself as more of the giver of it rather than the recipient.
 It’s spiritually paradoxical, but it also illustrates that we often need to put some muscle into the reception of love.
 For those of us who get a lot of our needs met through giving, this is a lesson that can be conveniently avoided until loss actually occurs.
 What an opportunity, when we must face how we have limited our happiness and self-regard.
 It sucks at first to realize this about oneself, but it’s a gift.